 This is perhaps the only moment in bike maintenance when you’re at real risk of injury.
 When a tight pedal lets go, the wrench lets go as well, and the hand on the wrench smashes into whatever’s in its path, hard, if you aren’t careful.
 This is especially true of the pedal on the drive side, since your hand is smashing into derailleurs and chain ring teeth.

 Pedals and cleats do wear out over a few years’ time, but there is no obvious sign that this is happening.
 The bearings in the pedals go, and you can feel this (a gritty sensation) if you rotate the pedal by hand.
-The cleating mechanism (which can be either in the pedal or the cleat) wears out, which manifests itself in you having a harder and harder time cleating out, increased “slop” in the float, or anything else that feels wrong.
+The cleating mechanism (which can be either in the pedal or the cleat) wears out, which manifests itself in you having a harder and harder time cleating in or out, increased “slop” in the float, or anything else that feels loose or wrong.
 Most pedals and cleats can’t be serviced—you just use them until they deteriorate enough to bug you, then replace them.
-Speedplay pedals can.
-For this reason Speedplay pedals last a long time.
+Speedplay pedals used to have lube-able bearings, so the pedals would last almost forever (mine are probably 20 years old), but the company was recently sold and the new owners converted to sealed bearings, so now Speedplay pedals will wear out like everyone else’s.
 Don’t judge your pedal’s bearings by how well the pedal free-wheels (spins)—spinning is actually a bad sign, because it means there’s little grease in there.

 There are two schools of thought on lubricating the cleat mechanism, the parts that actually move when you cleat in or out.
 One says, lube it with something light that doesn’t attract dirt.
 The other says, never lube it, because it only attracts dirt.
 Pedals will work without lubing, but getting in and out of them gets easier with lube.
 On the other hand, if the lube attracts dirt they work worse than if you hadn’t lubed them.
 So it’s up to you.